Follow These 4 Tips for a Stress-Free Holiday Season

 Do try to work in a donation to a local charity into your gift giving plan this year, even if it's a seemingly miniscule amount, every cent counts.
 And, charitable giving is known to be a natural stress reliever!
 Double H Ranch in Lake Luzerne that provides programs for kids with serious or terminal illnesses is a great one to consider.

-4) Change Your Expectations - And Get Creative!
+4) Change Your Expectations - And Say No If You Have To

 This is by far not an exhaustive list on how to avoid stress during the holiday season, but making a small change like swapping out a material gift to donate to a charity in someone's name instead can do wonders for your peace of mind.